neurallayer/roboquant/docs/INSTALL.md

 **💡 TIP**\
 If you plan to make many changes and updates to the source code, checkout the [Maven Daemon](https://github.com/apache/maven-mvnd) project that provides faster builds.
 It is an almost 100% drop-in replacement of the regular maven and is much faster.

-If you want to deploy a regular release or snapshot, use the `-P release` option.
-This will include the required plugins and also generate source- and documentation-jar files.
-Additionally, it will also build and deploy the `roboquant-ibkr` module, so you’ll need the locally installed IBKR Java client library.

 ```shell
 ./mvnw clean deploy
 ```